Local Heritage

 Three Castles Walk

-and Wales connects the three Norman fortresses of Skenfrith, White Castle and Grosmont.
-The walk passes through undulating countryside
+A route from Offa's Dyke on the borderlands of England and Wales connects the three Norman fortresses of Skenfrith, White Castle and Grosmont.
+The walk passes through undulating countryside and secluded historic farmhouses, where hedgerows and small woods have survived to keep the area rich in wildlife.
+For more info click here

 The Waterworks Museum